-These are the steps to take to add a Category/ Class to your pilot certificate (such as sport or private pilot airplane adding additional category sport pilot weight-shift control trike).
-Additionally, if sport pilots want to add a speed endorsement above or below 87 knots/100 MPH to their pilot certificate, this will be covered here.
+These are the steps to take to add a Category/ Class to your pilot certificate (such as sport, private commercial or ATP pilot airplane – as an example adding additional category sport pilot weight-shift control trike).
+Additionally, if sport pilots want to add a speed endorsement above or below 87 knots/100 MPH to their pilot certificate, or an airspace endorsement this will be covered here.

-- How to add a Category/Class for all Pilots and Instructors at the Sport Pilot level
+- How to add a Category/Class at the Sport Pilot level for all Pilots (Sport, Private, Commercial, ATP) and Instructors at the Sport Pilot level

 - How to add a Speed Endorsement for Sport Pilots and Sport Pilot Instructors